 Minerals in the Federal estate are categorized as leasable, salable, or locatable.
-Each classification is administered somewhat differently and may have different requirements for acquisition, exploration, and development.
+Each classification is administered differently according to federal regulations and may have different requirements for acquisition, exploration, and development.

 Leasable minerals are explored-for and developed in accordance with the Mineral Leasing Act of 1920, other leasing acts and BLM regulations.
-These include energy-related mineral resources such as oil, natural gas, coal, and geothermal, and some non-energy minerals, such as phosphate, sodium, potassium, and sulfur.
+Leasable minerals today include oil and gas, oil shale, geothermal resources, potash, sodium, native asphalt, solid and semisolid bitumen, bituminous rock, phosphate, sulfur, and coal.

 Generally, salable minerals are widespread, of low unit value, and are often used for construction or landscaping materials.
 Their value depends largely on market factors, quality of the material, availability of transportation, and transportation costs.